SMTG-Bham/easyunfold/docs/examples/example_si222.md

         Point group: m-3m

-No. of k points in the primitive cell           : 73 No. of supercell kpoints                        : 70 No. of primitive cell symmetry operations       : 48 No. of supercell symmetry operations            : 6
+No. of k points in the primitive cell           : 73 No. of supercell k points                       : 70 No. of primitive cell symmetry operations       : 48 No. of supercell symmetry operations            : 6